surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 The following sample function includes comment-based Help.

-Notice the blank lines between the closing `#>` and the `Param` statement.
-In a script that doesn't have a `Param` statement, there must be at least two blank lines between the final comment in the Help topic and the first function declaration.
+Notice the blank lines between the closing `#>` and the `param` statement.
+In a script that doesn't have a `param` statement, there must be at least two blank lines between the final comment in the Help topic and the first function declaration.
 Without these blank lines, `Get-Help` associates the Help topic with the function, instead of the script.